endoflife-date/endoflife.date/products/grails.md

 > [Grails](https://grails.org/) is a powerful Groovy-based web application framework for the JVM built on top of
 > Spring Boot.

-Versions of the Grails framework may fall into one of three lifecycle stages:

-- Active Development: those versions receive regular updates.
+## Support

+- **Active Development**: Thes versions get regular updates, including new features, performance enhancements, and bug fixes.
+Recommended for new and existing Grails applications.
-- Active Maintenance: those versions receive limited bug fixes and patches, mostly focused around the resolution of critical security advisories.
+- **Active Maintenance**: These versions receive limited bug fixes and patches, mostly focused around the resolution of critical security advisories.
+New features, performance improvements, and minor bug fixes are unlikely.
-- End of Support: those versions reached End-Of-Life.

-The Grails Foundation offers [commercial support](https://grails.org/support.html) for those who want extended support.
+The Grails Foundation offers [commercial support](https://grails.org/support.html).
+This typically lasts a few years after active maintenance ends.